 As we argue in our article on fulfilling work, if you find work that you’re good at and that helps others, then you’ll already be a long way towards a fulfilling career.
 Gaining career capital is also important for your personal success and growth.

-However, there are also some other ingredients of job satisfaction that aren’t fully covered by the factors already listed.
-These include having engaging work that absorbs your attention, working with people you like, the job meeting your basic needs (with regards to salary, working hours etc) and it fitting with the rest of your life.
-To cover these, we include “supportive conditions” as a separate factor, and include all of these matters under it.
+However, there are some other ingredients of job satisfaction that aren’t fully covered by the factors already listed.
+These include having engaging work that absorbs your attention, working with people you like, the job meeting your basic needs (with regards to salary, working hours etc.) and it fitting with the rest of your life.
+To cover these, we list “supportive conditions” as a separate factor, and include all of these matters under it.

 If we factor the role-impact and personal fit components out of job satisfaction, then we can write the whole set of factors as follows:

 Here are some tips for balancing the different factors against each other:

 - If you are still early in your career, then it’s best to place greater importance on career capital than on role impact, as you’re likely to be able to find plenty of good opportunities to invest in yourself.
 If you’re late in your career, place less importance on career capital and more on making an impact now.
 That said, the amount of weight to put on career capital can also depend on which problems you want to work on.
 See more.

 - The more uncertain you are about the long-run, the more you should prioritise flexible career capital over narrow career capital.
 Flexible career capital is career capital that’s useful in many different roles.

 - The more altruistically-minded you are, the less weight you’ll need to place on job satisfaction relative to the other factors.